menep/gallery/README.md

 ## Motivation

 I've wanted to create a gallery to display some of my photos for a while, so here it is!
-It has been build with CSS Grid.
+It has been build with CSS Grid and vanilla JS.

 ## Project status

-Basic functionality is working (photo display and carousel).
+Basic functionality is working (photo display, carousel, responsive grid).
-The grid might be randomized.
-Performance issues will be addressed too (remove exif, images are too heavy, will probably experiment with sprites, lazy loading).
-I might eventually create a NodeJS server with a database and an api with info about the photos.

 ## How to use